CentOS Stream 9 Build 20240724

 Installing CentOS from an image on a local hard drive

-Record: The laborious drive and listing that holds the image.
+Record: The hard drive and directory that holds the image.

 Installing CentOS from a network location

-If the network needs to be configured manually, that’s, DHCP is just not used.
+If the network has to be configured manually, that is, DHCP is not used.

 Record: